 Modeled after similar electronic discovery rules in the Federal Rules of Civil Procedure, the Act strives to strike a balance between making ESI available to a requesting party without over-burdening a responding party who utilizes mass quantities of ESI in its normal course of business.… Continue Reading

-This post was written by Melissa A. Geist and Steven B. Roosa.
+This post was also written by Steven B. Roosa.
 On May 29, 2008, the U.S. District Court for the District of Maryland issued a lengthy and noteworthy ruling regarding the discovery of “electronically stored information” or “ESI.”
-The court held that the defendants waived the attorney-client privilege and work-product doctrine with respect … Continue Reading
+The court held that the defendants waived the attorney-client privilege and work-product doctrine with respect to 165 separate … Continue Reading